r-lib/actions/README.md

 existing code.
 For any R code, please refer to the [Tidyverse style guide](https://style.tidyverse.org/).
 For TypeScript and JavaScript code, you can run `npm run format` to standardize the code formatting.
+Adding a major feature also needs testing, typically by running a GHA workflow on the R package in this repository.
 Thank You!

 ## Common questions